 a.
 Rental Period

 It is common practice to define a rental period in the tenancy contract.
 Usually, the rental periods range from one year up to three years.
 Contrary to popular belief, the legislator does not treat a provision on a certain rental period as a fixed-term tenancy contract.
 Instead, the stipulation of a rental period shall enable the contracting parties to renegotiate the terms of the lease at the end of the period, most notably an increase of rent.

 According to the Dubai Landlord and Tenant Law, the rent is to be paid every quarter in advance unless the parties have mutually agreed upon other terms.
 In practice, the annual rent is usually divided into up to four instalments and payable by post-dated cheques.

 When renegotiating the rent for the purpose of renewing the tenancy contract, the tenant's interests in the Emirate of Dubai are protected by Decree No. 43 of 2013.
 According to this law, the landlord may not increase the rent arbitrarily but has to abide by statutory provisions.

 According to the Dubai Landlord and Tenant Law, the termination of a lease is only possible within strict legal prerequisites.
-From a legal perspective, one has to differentiate between the termination prior to expiry of the rental period and the termination upon expiry of the rental period.
+Tenants and landlords have different rights in this respect.